CBT-I can help insomnia.

 There is ample evidence that CBT-I is very effective with primary insomnia, that is, people who have sleep difficulties without having significant other problems.
 Now new research suggests that CBT is effective for people who not only suffer from insomnia but whom, in addition, suffer from other psychiatric conditions (anxiety, depression, etc.) or from other medical disorders (like chronic pain, etc.).

 In the July 6 issue of JAMA Internal Medicine, Jason Ong, PhD and others at the Rush University Medical Center reported conducting a meta-analysis that examined a large number of studies of the treatment of insomnia with co-occurring psychiatric and medical conditions.
-They found that the Cognitive Behavioral Therapy treatment of insomnia (known as CBT-I) was effective even though the individuals also had other psychological or medical problems.
+They found that the Cognitive Behavioral Therapy treatment of insomnia was effective even though the individuals also had other psychological or medical problems.

 Old Clinical Myths Related to Insomnia